pontazaricardo/Winsock_html_retrieval/README.md

 	```
 	in the box, and then click on OK.

-## Results

-You will get in console the links, and also the program will generate a *obtainedHTML.txt* file with both the html and the links.

 ## Notes

 1. If the links are of a different form (not *a href* tags), the program will not be able to find them.